-Appendix C. 1 at ucipant Set vices

-C-1/C-3: Provider Specifications for Service

-Service Type: Statutory Service

-Service Name: Day Habilitation
+Service Type: Statutory Service Service Name: Day Habilitation

-Provider Category: Agency Provider Type:
+Agency V Provider Type: Day Habilitation Provider Qualifications

-Day Habilitation

-Provider Qualifications

-License (specify):

 Certified by DDS as a Day Habilitation provider agency in accordance with DDS Provider Certification Review Standards.

 "Program managers of provider agencies must have at least three years of experience working with people with IDD who are medically and/or behaviorally complex."